Frequently Asked Questions about Mobility in the EU

-Non-EU family members of EU citizens who are in possession of a residence card issued under Article 10, Directive 2004/38/EC and are travelling with or to join EU family members should be permitted to travel simply on production of their passports and a valid residence card in lieu of a visa (Article 5 of Directive 2004/38/EC).
+Non-EU family members of EU citizens who are in possession of a residence card issued under Article 10, Directive 2004/38/EC and are travelling with or to join EU family members should be permitted to enter any EU Member State simply on production of their passport and a valid residence card in lieu of a visa (Article 5 of Directive 2004/38/EC).

 I am a French citizen married to a Thai national.
 We are living in Ireland.
 We plan to travel to Poland for our holidays in September.
 Can you confirm what travel documentation we require in order to travel to Poland?
 If we were to travel to other countries in the EU, would the documentation required be the same?

 As a French citizen resident in Ireland, you can travel to Poland and to any other country of the EU simply on production of a valid passport or national identity card, if requested.
 In the case of your spouse, assuming that he is in possession of a residence card issued pursuant to Article 10, Directive 2004/38/EC, he is entitled to travel with you to Poland simply on production of his passport and Irish residence card without having to obtain a visa.